3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

        photo  :-)
 ============  ==============

 This is called **simple mode**.
-You can somewhat modify the info displayed through QGIS, and also display pictures or links.
+You can modify the info displayed through QGIS, and also display pictures or links.

 Simple popup configuration
 --------------------------------